bkosanovic/fcmclt/README.md

 - You should see three new files created: `extfpm.<mexext>`, `fcmc.<mexext>`, `gkfcmc.<mexext>`, where `<mexext>` reflects the mex file extension on your system.
 For 64-bit Windows system, it should be `mexw64`.

+#### Testing and finalizing your installation

-- You can now test your installation by running test routines that are provided, e.g. try running `>> testfcmc` from the same folder.
+- You can test your installation by running test routines that were provided in `./src` folder and that you copied to `D:\MyMatlab\fcmclt`, e.g. try running `>> testfcmc` from that folder.
 - Try all other test routines.
 They have prefix `test` or `tst`.
   - NOTE: Some may display a warning indicating the dataset may be too small for reliable clustering.
 That is normal and expected behavior for those examples.